skip to main content

 Arizona has a relatively easy path to earning your substitute teaching certification.
 In fact, the state does not have any additional testing requirements.

-Here are the requirements for becoming a substitute teacher in Arizona:
+Here are the qualifications for substitute teachers in Arizona:

 • A bachelor’s degree from an accredited institution,